openvinotoolkit/training_extensions/ote_sdk/ote_sdk/test_suite/ARCHITECTURE.md

         }
 ```

-### III.2 When implementation of own test action class is required.
+### III.2 When implementation of own test action class is required

 Please, note that `test_suite/training_tests_actions.py` contains reference code of actions for
 mmdetection algo backend.
 This is done due to historical reasons and due to fact that mmdetection is